sumithpdd/xmcloud-starter-js/examples/legaldemo/README.md

 ## Components

+This project includes a comprehensive set of components designed for legal firm websites, styled to match the Clyde & Co design system.

 ### Hero Carousel Component

 A full-width, responsive carousel component designed for hero sections.
 Supports multiple slides with images, titles, subtitles, descriptions, and call-to-action links.